-I am a Masters student in the Computer Science department at Stanford University, as well as a research assistant in the Bejerano Lab.
-My interests include a variety of topics that lie within the intersection of computer science, biology, and medicine, such as rare genetic variation, the heritability of complex disease, and regulatory genomics.
+I am a PhD candidate in the Computer Science department at Stanford University.
+My interests include a wide variety of topics at the intersection of computer science, biology, and medicine, such as rare genetic variation, the heritability of complex disease, and regulatory genomics.

 In 2016, I received a B.S. in Computer Science, with honors, from Stanford University.
 Before my work in genomics, I worked as a production assistant at Four Directions Productions.
 I also worked as a software engineer for the Python Software Foundation, Yahoo!
 Research - Latin America, and Facebook.